craftercms/docs/source/reference/modules/studio/configuration/blob-stores.rst

-:is-up-to-date: False
+:is-up-to-date: True
 :last-updated: 4.0.3

-:orphan:

-.. index:: Blob Stores, Blob Store, Blob
+.. index:: Blob Stores, Internally Managed Large Files

 .. _blob-stores:

 ===========
 Blob Stores
 ===========
 -------------
 Configuration
 -------------

-The Blob Stores configuration file allows you to configure 0 or more stores for assets with the corresponding information required by the store being used.
+Blob Stores allow you to host internally managed static asset stores to handle very large files.
+The Blob Stores configuration file allows you to configure stores for assets with the corresponding information required by the store being used.
 To modify the Blob Stores configuration, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **Blob Stores** from the list.

 .. image:: /_static/images/site-admin/config-open-blob-stores.webp